Vaideeswaran21/PRML_Project/README.md

 # Reports

 All the detailed analysis can be found in the reports and slides.
 Links to the datasets can also be found in those.
-There might be rendering issues when viewed via GitHub and hence is downloading is strongly recommended.
+There might be rendering issues when viewed via GitHub and hence downloading is strongly recommended.